The-Koopalings/Flee_The_Factory/README.md

+To play the game:
+1. Download the .zip file
-To play the game, download the .zip file, then extract all from it.
-Make sure to keep all of the files/folders in the extracted zip file together.
+2. Extract all from it.
+Make sure to keep all of the files/folders in the extracted folder together.
+3. Open the .exe file